Araki language: Clause chaining

-Unusual characteristics

-Araki is one of the few languages of Vanuatu, and indeed of the world, that has a set of linguolabial consonants.

-Araki lacks a row of voiced stops, as well as prenasalised stops, both of which are prevalent in the Oceanic language group.

-Araki has an unusually high number of phonemic differentiation on the alveolar point of articulation.
-Particularly notable is the existence of a contrast between the alveolar trill and the alveolar flap one.

 Language preservation

 In June 2008, the Jacques Chirac Foundation for Sustainable Development and Cultural Dialogue announced its intention to focus on preserving the Araki language.
-This language is cited as an example, among many others, of the situation of language endangerment which the Chirac Foundation aims at addressing, especially through its programme “Sorosoro: Pour que vivent les langues du monde”.
-Sorosoro is itself an Araki word, meaning “breath, speech, language”.
+This language is cited as an example, among many others, of the situation of language endangerment which the Chirac Foundation aims at addressing, especially through its programme "Sorosoro: Pour que vivent les langues du monde".
+Sorosoro is itself an Araki word, meaning "breath, speech, language".